2001 Biggin Hill Airshow crashes: Aircraft problems and belly landing

-On the morning of 2 June 2001, a de Havilland Sea Vixen, de Havilland Vampire and a de Havilland Venom were scheduled to fly in formation from Bournemouth to partake in an airshow at Biggin Hill Airport.
+On the morning of 2 June 2001, a de Havilland Sea Vixen, a de Havilland Vampire and a de Havilland Venom were scheduled to fly in formation from Bournemouth to take part in an airshow at Biggin Hill Airport.
 The Venom, being a single-seater aircraft, was flown by company chief pilot Clive Rustin.
 Rustin had over 200 hours of flying experience with the Venom, however this was only his second flight in eight years and with the aircraft to date.
 On the previous day, Rustin had noted that there was an issue with the landing gear indicator.
 The Vampire and Sea Vixen landed without issue at Biggin Hill.
 However, the Venom had issues with its landing gear indicator showing the flap as being over the one-third setting, despite being set to one-third during the pre-landing checks.
 Rustin corrected the flap setting.
 Entering final approach, he lowered the flap to full and maintained an even spacing between the Vampire and Sea Vixen, avoiding their slipstreams, as the gap had decreased to an unsafe amount.
 Certain the landing gear was all the way down and calling 'finals three greens' to the tower, despite the questionable indicator, Rustin landed the Venom in what he believed was a normal landing.
 The Venom had in fact completed a smooth touchdown on its belly, with Air Traffic Control reporting the landing gear had not been down.
 This was further proven by the nose vibration experienced in the latter stages of the landing run.
 Whilst Rustin was uninjured, the aircraft experienced crushed drop tanks and a scratched fuselage on its underside.
 This damage resulted in it being unable to perform any displays at the airshow.